brianlk/ansible/setup-openshift/README.md

-## Setup the haproxy and bootstrap for Openshift installation
+## Setup the haproxy and bootstrap config for Openshift installation

 source venv/bin/activate